fanghenshaometeor/smoothed-multihead-ensemble/README.md

 ```

 ## Examples
-Let us see an example how to train and certifiy a 5-head ResNet-110 via SPACTE upon Gaussian baseline on CIFAR10 with a noise level $\sigma=0.25$.
+Let us see an example how to train and certifiy a 5-head ResNet-110 via SPACTE upon the Gaussian baseline on CIFAR10 with a noise level $\sigma=0.25$.

 ### Training and certification
 ```